sandialabs/sibl/geo/doc/README.md

 ## Introduction

-Pixel To Geometry (PTG) is the process of using stacked 2D image data, composed of pixels, to reconstruct a 3D solid.
+Pixel To Geometry (PTG) is the process of using stacked 2D image data, composed of pixels, to reconstruct a 3D object (e.g., a curve in 3D, a surface in 3D, or a volume).
 PTG describes a **decoding** process of a physical system that was original **encoded** into a series of 2D medical images.

 ## Questions